 The Year 9 program consists of core subjects (compulsory for all), and elective subjects.

-Religious Education, English (including WIRED), Humanities, Mathematics, Physical Education, Science, Extension, Extended Learning Projects, Literacy Extension (including the VET Certificate II in Applied Languages (Japanese) option), Pastoral Care
+Religious Education, English (including WIRED), Humanities, Mathematics, Physical Education, Science, Literacy Program (including the VET Certificate II in Applied Languages – Japanese option), Pastoral Care

-The Year 9 elective offerings come from three disciplines – Information Technology, Technology and The Arts.
+The Year 9 elective offerings come from four disciplines – Computing, Health and Physical Education, Technology and The Arts.
 Each elective is allocated eight periods per fortnight.

 The Senior School – Years 10, 11 and 12